UChicagoWebDev/course_materials/lecture_notes/week_1.md

 # Policies and Grading
 ### Exercises
-- Each week for the first six weeks (starting today!)
+- Each week for the class (starting today!)
 - Due each week before class
 - Get harder over time and build on each other, so be sure to stay current

 --

-This class is all about writing software, and your grade will be based almost entirely on the software you write, instead of tests or quizzes.
+~~This class is all about writing software, and your grade will be based almost entirely on the software you write, instead of tests or quizzes.
 There is a mix of in-class exercises due at the end of the lecture (including one today!) and take-home exercises due each week right before class.
-You will create a fork of the course assignements repo on GitHub at https://classroom.github.com/classrooms/97002355-web-development-winter-2025 and push your submission there.
+You will create a fork of the course assignements repo on GitHub at https://classroom.github.com/classrooms/97002355-web-development-winter-2025 and push your submission there.~~

 For ease of grading, please then submit the URL of your submission on Canvas.
 Exercises are graded on a ten-point scale, according to the rubric at the